insolar/insolar/cmd/benchmark/README.md

                 If true, just check balance of every member from file and don't run any scenario.
 Default is false.

         --check-total-balance
-                If true, check total balance of members from file and after that run scenario.
+                If true, check total balance of members from file and don't run any scenario.
 Default is false.
-                If nocheckbalance True, check will not be done.

         -c concurrency
                 Number of concurrent users.
 Default is one.